 Baby sleep problems

-All new babies change their patterns.
+All babies change their sleep patterns.
 Just when you think you have it sorted and you've all had a good night's sleep, the next night you might be up every two hours.

 Be prepared to change routines as your baby grows and enters different stages.
 And remember, growth spurts, teething and illnesses can all affect how your baby sleeps.

-If your baby is having problems sleeping or you need more advice about getting into a routine, speak to your GP, midwife or health visitor.
+If your baby is having problems sleeping or you need more advice about getting into a routine, speak to your health visitor.